alexgreen0606/Asteroids/README.md

 npm run dev
 ```

-4. Open the provided `localhost` URL in your browser to start playing the game!
+4. Open the provided `localhost` in your browser to start playing the game!